ooni/ooni.org/content/post/2019-benin-social-media-blocking.md

 We can deduce the following from comparing these figures:

-1. ISOCEL end-users clearly suffer a shutdown on election day, because its network did.
+1. ISOCEL end-users clearly suffered a shutdown on election day, because its network did.
-2. Meanwhile, the destinations of our measurements were all reachable from JENY-AS and Spacetel: The sibling of Spacetel AS16637 was reachable from both ASes on the IP layer, while landing webpages from social media were not.
+2. Meanwhile, the destinations of our measurements were all reachable from JENY-AS and Spacetel Benin: MTNNS-AS (AS16637), the sibling of Spacetel was reachable from both ASes on the IP layer, while landing webpages from social media were not.
-3. There was a period (00:00 UTC to 06:00 UTC) where ISOCEL was experiencing a blackout on the IP layer, while Spacetel was not.
+3. There was a period (00:00 UTC to 06:00 UTC) during which ISOCEL was experiencing a blackout on the IP layer, while Spacetel was not.
-4. Both networks are again connected to the Internet since early April 29, 2019 roughly at 06:00.
+4. Both networks have been reconnected to the Internet since early April 29, 2019 roughly at 06:00 UTC.
 5. The Internet Exchange point switch was UP during the whole period of the blocking campaign (Figure 12).

 ## Internet blackout